Shockwave4546/FRC-2016/README.md

 This year's robot (hopefully) features automated tracking of the goal as well as automated angle calculation and firing

+# A Note About Orientation
+The robot's gyro is located on a 90 degree offset that must be compensated for.
+The getAngle() method from the drivetrain is already offset, but when getting displacement the X axis must be used instead of the Y, and vice-versa.

 # Common Problems
 -Robot grabs null pointers (java.lang.nullPointerException error)